Wood Lane Station – Construction Management

 Costain Ltd was awarded the contract for the Construction Management of the new station in 2006 after the successful completion of the earlier White City works and bridge slide.
 The main works comprised of:

-- Construction of a new raised pedestrian footway outside the station to suit the new ticket hall raised above the Central Line
+- Construction of a newly raised pedestrian footway outside the station to suit the new ticket hall raised above the Central Line.

 Wood Lane Station has been nominated for two awards in 2009, the Prime Minister’s Award for Better Public Building and the BCIA Civil Engineering Project Award for projects of £3m to £50m.